swiboe/swiboe/README.md

 Swiboe only runs on Mac OS X and Linux right now.
 This is due to it's dependency [mio](https://github.com/carllerche/mio) not working on Windows and a lack of contributors for Windows.
-Mio is working on windows support, once they have it, we will push for Windows too.
+The newer versions of mio support windows, but we still need to upgrade.

-You will need a nightly rust to build the current code.
+You will need a stable Rust to build the current code.
 I suggest using [rustup](https://rustup.rs) to handle different versions.

 After cloning, try building the server and run the tests.